keybraker/python-gui-electron/README.md

 # Electron GUI for Python

-A simple representation for creating an electron GUI for a python program and interacting with it.
+A simple example on how to create an electron GUI for a python program and interacting with it.

 ## How does it work ( simple representation )